hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `instance_name` (string) - A name to give the launched instance.
 Beware that this must be unique.
 Defaults to `"packer-{{uuid}}"`.

+-   `labels` (object of key/value strings) - Labels applied to the launched instance.

 -   `machine_type` (string) - The machine type.
 Defaults to `"n1-standard-1"`.

 -   `metadata` (object of key/value strings) - Metadata applied to the launched